susom/redcap-google-bucket-storage-intermediate-bucket/README.md

 1. Create new text form field.
 2. In Action Tags/Field Annotation box add following `@GOOGLE-STORAGE=[YOUR_BUCKET_NAME]`
+3. Optional: You can override files prefix defined in EM settings.
+There are two ways to override the prefix.
+First you can add actual folder name `@GOOGLE-STORAGE=[YOUR_BUCKET_NAME]/[FOLDER_NAME]`.
+Second you can use REDCap smart variables to customize the prefix based on user selections from dropdowns `@GOOGLE-STORAGE=[YOUR_BUCKET_NAME]/[REDCAP_FIELD_NAME_1]/[REDCAP_FIELD_NAME_2]`.

+**Note: if you using smart variables these variables MUST be dropdowns for user to pick from.
+EM does not support text input fields.
+Also make sure the prefix is defined as the option value not the label `stude_1, Study 1`**
 ![Alt text](assets/images/redcap-field-config.png?raw=true "REDCap Field Config")